 Various topics in fashion marketing and management.
 These may be one-time or occasional course offerings.
-Prerequisite: Dependent on specific course content

 FMM 3990 INTERNSHIP (3 credits)

 The 400 hours internship is designed to provide the student with supervised on-the-job training in their area(s) of interest.
 A contract between the University, students, and employer as well as a complete list of goals and objectives provides the ground work for this experience.
 A daily log, periodic evaluations, study of the company, and personal self-reflection are designed to provide the student with a realistic learning experience.